 Despite being busier than ever, I haven’t lost the urge to bake.
 I’ll be doing three other things and thinking about whipping something up.
 That’s how this cake came about.

-Why you’ll love this easy chocolate cake
+Why you’ll love this easy chocolate snack cake

-It’s simple!
+- It’s simple!
 You only need one bowl, one spoon, and pantry staples.

-It’s dairy free – depending on which chocolate chips you use, it can easily be vegan/dairy free.
+- It’s dairy free – depending on which chocolate chips you use, it can easily be vegan/dairy free.

-Dress it up – Top it with powdered sugar, vanilla ice cream, hot fudge, etc.
+- Dress it up – Top it with powdered sugar, vanilla ice cream, hot fudge, etc.

 - My favorite mixing bowls – love the grippy bottoms